Pentagrid converter: Pentagrid

 The development of the pentagrid or heptode (seven-electrode) valve was a novel development in the mixer story.
 The idea was to produce a single valve that not only mixed the oscillator signal and the received signal and produced its own oscillator signal at the same time but, importantly, did the mixing and the oscillating in different parts of the same valve.

 The invention of the device at first sight doesn't seem to be obscure, but it would appear that it was developed in both America and the United Kingdom, more or less at the same time.
 However, the UK device is different from its American counterpart.

 It is known that Donald G. Haines of RCA applied for a patent for the pentagrid on 28 March 1933 (subsequently granted on 29 March 1939) under US patent number 2,148,266.
 The pentagrid also featured in a UK patent (GB426802) granted on 10 April 1935.
 However, the Ferranti company of Great Britain entered the valve business with the first known UK-produced pentagrid, the VHT4, late in 1933 (though it must have been in development, and would certainly have existed as a prototype well before that time).

 The pentagrid proved to be a much better mixer.
 Since the oscillator circuit was more or less self-contained, good feedback for reliable oscillation across the frequency range was easy to obtain.
 Some manufacturers that had adopted the autodyne mixer converted some, if not all, of their designs to pentagrid mixers.

-What was the goal to develop a reliable self-oscillating mixer?
-The reasons were to differ from the UK to America.
-The UK radio manufacturers had to pay a royalty of £1 per valve holder to the British Valve Association to cover use of their members' patent rights.
-Further, they dictated that not more than one electrode structure could be contained in a single envelope (which would have evaded the royalty - at least in part).
+The reasons for developing a reliable self-oscillating mixer differed from the UK to America.
+The UK radio manufacturers had to pay a royalty of £1 per valve holder to the British Radio Valve Manufacturers' Association to cover use of their members' patent rights.
+Further, they dictated that not more than one electrode structure could be contained in a single envelope (which would have evaded the royalty – at least in part).
 The Americans appeared to be driven by the desire to produce a low-cost 'every expense spared' design which was to lead to the All American Five.
 By making the mixer self-oscillate, the necessity of providing a separate oscillator valve is avoided.
 The All American Five was to use a pentagrid converter from when it first appeared in 1934, right up until valves became obsolete when transistors took over.